Meet some of the Bunny Burrows residents and hear their stories of how they came to be here and why they remain as our residents.

 JB forgets that he has no teeth and tries to bite Gwen when she’s health checking him.
 He’s recently taken to peeing in protest instead!

-Fred arrived at Bunny Burrows with his companion Ginger in 2020.
+Henley arrived at Bunny Burrows in 2016.

 He came to us from a vet in York after having his front teeth removed.
 Unfortunately, he still gets the odd bit of tooth growing through causing him issues.
 He’s a docile boy and allows Gwen to clip these odd bits of tooth.

 Henley lives with Mischief.